kmsmith137/rf_pipelines/MANUAL.md

   current working directory).
 The run-list file format is intended to be minimal enough that run-lists are easy to make by hand.
 There are lots of examples of run-lists in [https://github.com/mrafieir/ch_frb_rfi](https://github.com/mrafieir/ch_frb_rfi).

-  If the -w flag is specified, then the run will be viewable in the web viewer after it completes.
-Exactly one of the -w,-n flags must be specified.
+  If the -w or -W flag is specified, then the run will be viewable in the web viewer after it completes.
+  The -W flag is recommended when processing 'run-lists', and will construct web viewer names from the run-list data.
+  The -w flag is similar but prepends its <run_name> argument to the web viewer name, and is required if there are no run-lists.
+  Exactly one of the -w,-W,-n flags must be specified.

   If multiple threads are specified with -t NTHREADS, then multiple pipeline runs will be performed in parallel.
 This only helps if run-lists are being used (so that there is more than one pipeline run to perform).
 It often makes sense to set NTHREADS equal